Zephyr1022/SDOH-N2C2-UTSA/README.md

 ### Environment
+- wheel
+- pandas
+- tqdm
+- spacy>=3.0.0 with languange model "en_core_web_sm"

 ### Datasets

 - MIMIC-III
 - University of Washington (UW)

-Training and test data for this task will utilize the SHAC annotations, which will be provided using the BRAT standoff format
+- Training and test data for this task will utilize the SHAC annotations, which will be provided using the BRAT standoff format

-Prepare data processed from [BRAT](https://github.com/Lybarger/brat_scoring)
+- Prepare data processed from [BRAT](https://github.com/Lybarger/brat_scoring)

 ### Preprocessing

 ```
 Annotation